HyperEssays’s logoA stylized portrait of Michel de Montaigne in black with blue, yellow, and red geometric elements in the background.

 Who was Michel de Montaigne?

-In On Montaigne, I address these questions and provide some biographical context to better understand the Essays.
+In On Montaigne, I address these questions and provide biographical context to better understand the Essays.
 The companion timeline provides a chronological overview of his life.

-If you want to read more about him, I recommend these four biographies of Montaigne (along with two modern translations of the Essays).
+If you want to learn more about him, I recommend these four biographies of Montaigne (along with two modern translations of the Essays).
 Each one is engaging but written with a different audience in mind.

 Copyediting, translating, writing notes, updating metadata … the work never ends.
 This is HyperEssays’s work log, a list of the chapters I’ve been working on: